bundlewatch/bundlewatch.io/docs/en/guide/using-a-config-file.md

 }
 ```

-Alternatively supply the config directly to the [Node JS API](/reference/nodejs.md)
+You can also supply the config directly to the [Node.js API](../reference/nodejs.md).